 Technology enables advertisers to creatively integrate advertising into content in many different ways.
-Therefore, how an advertiser meets its disclosure obligations depends in part on the medium in which the advertiser places the native advertising.
-And as the available media evolves, advertisers and their counsel will need to evolve too.
-Guidance and experience, more than bright-line rules, will likely continue to be the bases for lawyers' counsel.
+Therefore, how an advertiser meets its disclosure obligations depends in part on the medium in which the advertiser placed the native advertising.
+As the available media evolves, advertisers and their counsel will need to evolve too.
+Guidance and experience, more than bright line rules, likely will continue to be the basis for lawyers' counsel.